420blaze420/tape0002/README.md

 * A comprehensive document covering the entire proccess of installation, configuration, and integration with the current wired network.
 * A comprehensive document covering expected basic maintenance is required.
 * A comprehensive document covering future support expectations is required.
+* A comprehensive document covering covering testing and validation results is required

 #### Basic maintenance and support expectations
 * The technician(s) that installed, configured, and integrated the wireless network with the wired network must also complete and submit a document covering expected maintenance, and a seperate document covering expectations for future support.